keplerHaloxx/Roblox-Chess-Bot-Old/README.md

-Changed repo and branch names so auto updater will not be working.
+Changed repo and branch names so auto updater will not be working (im not even updating this anymore).